Mike Dopud

-Mike Dopud (Majk Dopuđ, Мајк Допуђ) is a Canadian actor, stuntman, and former football player known for his supporting roles on television.
-His best-known roles include Vic Hadfield in the miniseries Canada Russia '72, Jason Micic on Power, Kimbo Comstock on Arctic Air, Roy McAfee on Cedar Cove, Viktor Mikalek on Arrow, and Michael Vinson on The 100.
+Mike Dopud (Majk Dopuđ, Мајк Допуђ) is a Canadian actor, stuntman, and former gridiron football and ice hockey player.

+His best known roles include Vic Hadfield in the miniseries Canada Russia '72, Jason Micic on Power, Kimbo Comstock on Arctic Air, Roy McAfee on Cedar Cove, Viktor Mikalek on Arrow, and Michael Vinson on The 100.
 He also took on several minor roles on Stargate SG-1 and Stargate Atlantis, as well as performing many stunts on both shows, before taking on a bigger role as Varro on Stargate Universe.

 He was nominated for a Taurus World Stunt Award in 2005 for his work in Walking Tall.

-Background

-Dopud was born and raised in Montreal, Quebec.
-He speaks three languages fluently (English, French and Serbian).
-He played professional Canadian football briefly for the Saskatchewan Roughriders.
+Biography

+Of Serbian descent, Dopud was born in Montreal, Quebec.
+He attended Southern Illinois University on a football scholarship, earning a degree in physical education.
+Out of college, he was drafted by the Saskatchewan Roughriders in 1991 as a tailback, but was cut due to injury during the offseason.
+He later played for the Birmingham Fire.
+He also played ice hockey for the Gatineau Olympiques and the Columbus Chill.